-4.2-Nov 2012 v4/091215 , (b) the Friendly Societies Act 1974 (b); (c) the Friendly Societies Act 1992 (c); (d) the Industrial and Provident Societies Acts 1965 to 1978 (d); (e) the Building Societies Act 1986 (e); (f) the Charities AVT 1993 (f). meaning of that Act) 9.
-Information is not exempt information if it relates to proposed development for which the local planning authority may grant itself planning permission pursuant to regulation 3 of the Town and Country Planning General Regulations 1992 (a).
-10. Information which - (a) falls within any of paragraphs 1 to 7 above; and (b) is not prevented from being exempt by virtue of paragraph 8 or 9 above, is exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.
+Qualifications 8.
+Information falling within paragraph 'registered' in relation to information 3 above is not exempt information by required to be registered under the virtue of that paragraph if it is required Building Societies Act 1986 (c), to be registered undermeans recorded in the public file of any building society (within the (a) the Companies Act 1985 (a); (b) the Friendly Societies Act 1974 meaning of that Act) (b); (c) the Friendly Societies Act 1992 (c);(d) the Industrial and Provident Societies Acts 1965 to 1978 (e) the Building Societies Act 1986 (f) the Charities AVT 1993 (f).
+9. Information is not exempt information if it relates to proposed development for which the local planning authority may grant itself planning permission pursuant to regulation 3 of the Town and Country Planning General Regulations 1992 (a).
+10. Information which -(a) falls within any of paragraphs 1 to 7 above; and (b) is not prevented from being exempt by virtue of paragraph 8 or 9 above. is exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.

-10.5 Communication of Proceedings of Committees and Sub-Committees to the Public and Press
+10.5 Communication of Proceedings of Committees and Sub-Committees to the Public and Press meaning of the Local Government Act 1972;